John Roper (American football): Chicago Bears

-Roper was drafted in the second round (36th overall) of the 1989 NFL Draft by the Chicago Bears.
+Roper was selected in the second round (36th overall) of the 1989 NFL draft by the Chicago Bears.

 His best season came in 1991, when started all 16 games at right outside linebacker, finishing with 90 tackles and 8 sacks (second on the team).
 A pulled hamstring in the season finale at San Francisco forced him to miss the playoff loss against the Dallas Cowboys.
 He was also voted NFC player of the week, after registering 11 tackles, 2 sacks and one pass defensed in a 21–20 win against the Tampa Bay Buccaneers.
 The next year, although he started 13 games, his sack production dropped to 2.5 sacks.

 In 1993, former Dallas Cowboys defensive coordinator Dave Wannstedt became the new head coach for the Chicago Bears and implemented a 4–3 defense where Roper and other linebackers already in the roster were no longer a good fit.
-He was eventually traded to the Cowboys along with tight end Kelly Blackwell and safety Markus Paul, in exchange for linebacker Vinson Smith, Barry Minter and a sixth-round draft pick in the 1995 NFL Draft.
+He was eventually traded to the Cowboys along with tight end Kelly Blackwell and safety Markus Paul, in exchange for linebacker Vinson Smith, Barry Minter and a sixth-round draft pick in the 1995 NFL draft.